DinoChiesa/ApiLoadGen/README.md

 - starting a job with a non-existent job id results in {"message":"ok"} response.
 Expected: 400 {"message":"no such job"}
 - all requests in all sequences included in a job must point to the same API server.
 - there's a glaring race condition when stopping jobs; if you request a stop while a job is running, it will be ignored.
+- the angularjs client app connects directly to App Services to authenticate.
+It should authn through the loadgen server. (not implemented yet)